matthew-hale/pythfinder/api_endpoints.md

 + GET

 ### GET
-Returns the character's height property as a single JSON string:
+Returns the character's height property as a string:

 ```
 "<height>"